 - Partner with consumer companies such as Apple and Fitbit to tap into the consumer IoMT market (e.g. wearables, smart devices) by targeting health-conscious individuals and patients with chronic diseases.

 - Invest in cybersecurity solutions and standardization of IoMT devices (for interoperability) for increased IoMT adoption by healthcare providers and approvals by healthcare payors.

 - Invest in cutting-edge technology to accelerate to the next frontier—precision medicine:

 - Accelerate the penetration of precision medicine by leveraging AI and analytics to generate insights critical for drug development, personalized treatment combinations, and prediction of disease risk.

 - Partner with and fund startups to access niche expertise and digital capabilities (automation, AI, analytics) for innovative design of clinical trials, genomics, and to launch next-gen therapeutics.

 The full report also features highly detailed, comprehensive RadarView profiles of the top 18 service providers along with their solutions, offerings, and experience in assisting life science enterprises in their digital transformation journey.
 This report also highlights how the service provider landscape has evolved, not only in terms of categorization but also in the way they are investing in developing talent, enhancing organizational structures, expanding geographic focus, and strengthening their partner network.

 This Research Byte is a brief overview of the full Life Sciences Digital Services 2020-2021 RadarViewTM report.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).